-There is a mutual mentoring discipleship program on the Internet DayPrimer.com which is entitled Now That You Believe -- Abandon to God" which enables two people, even if neither is theologically trained, with the Holy Spirit between them, to explore a collection of writings of men and women inspired by their passionate intimacy with God.
-These guided readings of Scripture, Devotionals, and Books spawn exploration of the heart of God such that the individual revelations, when shared face-to-face, erupt into even more inspirations for both.
+There is a mutual mentoring discipleship program entitled "Day Primers - Abandoned to God" which enables two people, even if neither is theologically trained, with the Holy Spirit between them, to explore a collection of writings of men and women inspired by their passionate intimacy with God.
+These guided readings of Scripture, Devotionals, and Books spawn exploration of the heart of God such that the individual revelations shared face-toface erupt into even more inspirations for both.